Thomas Welsh (basketball): Sophomore

 Having played on the U.S. under-19 national team over the summer, Welsh's footwork and fundamentals improved.
 With Kevon Looney having moved on to the National Basketball Association (NBA), Welsh was promoted to UCLA's starting lineup at center, while Parker moved to forward.
 In the 2015–16 season opener, he had his first collegiate double-double with 12 points, 10 rebounds and a career-high five blocks in an 84–81 overtime loss to Monmouth.
 The blocks were the most by a Bruin since Travis Wear's five in 2012.
 In the following game, Welsh scored a career-high 22 on 10-for-12 shooting in an 88–83 win over Cal Poly.
-On December 3, against No. 1 Kentucky, he registered game highs of 21 points and 11 rebounds and outplayed highly touted Wildcats freshman Skal Labissiere in an 87–77 upset win, the Bruins' first victory over a No. 1-ranked team since 2003.
+On December 3, against No. 1 Kentucky, he registered game highs of 21 points and 11 rebounds and outplayed highly touted Wildcats freshman Skal Labissière in an 87–77 upset win, the Bruins' first victory over a No. 1-ranked team since 2003.
 On January 9, 2016, he had a season-high 16 rebounds in an 81–74 win over Arizona State, which helped UCLA avoid falling to 1–3 in the Pac-12 for the first time in almost 20 years.
 After UCLA lost three of four games in mid-February, Welsh became a reserve after offering to coaches that Parker could take his place in the starting lineup; the senior Parker had been benched in favor of a quicker Jonah Bolden.
 The Bruins lost their final five games to finish with a 15–17 record.
 Welsh ended the season with an 11.2 scoring average, and led UCLA in field goal percentage (59.0), rebounding (8.5) and blocked shots (1.0).
 He ranked seventh in the Pac-12 in rebounding, second in offensive rebounds per game (3.2), and third in field goal percentage.